-NOTE: in our opinion the 3-sided glass wall will not work at all in warm climates since the direct solar radiation will transform the module into an oven... and no, there is no air conditioning that can solve the problem of direct solar radiation (you can't overpower the sun at southern latitudes).
+NOTE: in our opinion, the 3-sided glass wall will not work at all in warm climates since the direct solar radiation will transform the module into an oven... and no, there is no air conditioning that can solve the problem of direct solar radiation (you can't overpower the sun at southern latitudes).

-Our best guess is that ÖÖD will have to come up with a 1-sided glass facade model for all those locations who require shading from sun or more privacy.
+Our best guess is that ÖÖD will have to come up with a 1-sided glass facade model for all those locations who require shading from the sun or more privacy.

 Here are some images, courtesy of the Producer.

-The front facade is all glass.
+Very much like the ÖÖD module, the front facade is all glass.